 Thematic [“conceptual categories”]

-Thematic reviews of literature are organized around a topic or issue, rather than the progression of time.
-However, progression of time may still be an important factor in a thematic review.
+A thematic literature review is the most common approach to summarizing prior research in the social and behavioral sciences.
+Thematic reviews are organized around a topic or issue, rather than the progression of time, although the progression of time may still be incorporated into a thematic review.
 For example, a review of the Internet’s impact on American presidential politics could focus on the development of online political satire.
-While the study focuses on one topic, the Internet’s impact on American presidential politics, it will still be organized chronologically reflecting technological developments in media.
-The only difference here between a "chronological" and a "thematic" approach is what is emphasized the most: the role of the Internet in presidential politics.
-Note however that more authentic thematic reviews tend to break away from chronological order.
-A review organized in this manner would shift between time periods within each section according to the point made.
+While the study focuses on one topic, the Internet’s impact on American presidential politics, it would still be organized chronologically reflecting technological developments in media.
+The difference in this example between a "chronological" and a "thematic" approach is what is emphasized the most: themes related to the role of the Internet in presidential politics.
+Note that more authentic thematic reviews tend to break away from chronological order.
+A review organized in this manner would shift between time periods within each section according to the point being made.